maxpert/drep/README.md

 ...
 ```

-While keeping the process running without exiting you can just modify `filters.regex` to:
+While keeping the process running without exiting you can just modify `filters` to:

 ```
-\sbuzz\n
+~\sbuzz\n
 ```

 This will change the drep output on the fly to only emit buzz: